 Last fall, one of my co-workers left and I took her place on a project that required people with security clearances.
 I was not happy with this change initially, as I had to work at the client site most of the week, but the pace of work was slower and the tasks were more to my liking.

 The client liked the work I was doing and told my managers so they were happy.
 When it came time to add more money to our contract, the client wanted to have me stay on the project.
-So I had to tke the position and move cities, I found affordable movers and that was it!

 This came at time when I was basically the only person available to do the work.
 My company didn’t have other people with security clearances they could send, so I now had some leverage with my company.

 Because I had leverage with my company, I used this to get what I want.
 My company routinely works with sub-contractors, many of whom are former employees.

 After thinking through the risks of leaving my company to become an independent contractor, I pitched it to my managers.
 One of them pushed back a little, but not too much, and I pushed back a little.

 Finally, we came to an arrangement where both my company and myself get what we want.
 They get someone competent to do the work, and I get more money and independence.